preusser/q27/src/README.md

   - A standalone *LocalMain* to serve local FPGAs from a local database for testing purposes.

+# Building

+The assumed build process is solely based on `make`.
+The `Makefile` recipes are kept simplistic so that you can easily adapt them to the work flow of your choice.
+The provided flow assumes:

+1. a C++ compiler supporting C++11 and uses g++ by default,
+2. the ISE-based `xflow` to synthesize the designs for Xilinx platforms, and
+3. a Java8 environment.

 # Database Format

 The computation is managed through a custom database of subproblems.